Roberto Mancini: Personal life

 Mancini is married to Federica Morelli, although reports in 2015 had stated they had been in the processes of separating.
-The couple have a daughter and three sons, Filippo, Andrea and Carmine, who have played in the Inter Milan Youth Sector ranks, where Filippo has played ten minutes in a Coppa Italia match.
+The couple have two sons and a daughter, Filippo, Andrea and Camilla, who have played in the Inter Milan Youth Sector ranks, where Filippo has played ten minutes in a Coppa Italia match.
 Filippo and Andrea have at one point been a part of Manchester City's under-21 youth team.
 Filippo trained with the club's youth/reserve team for several months during the 2007–08 season before Roberto was appointed as City's manager, while Andrea was signed by his father for the Elite Development Squad in November 2010 after being released from Bologna.
 Andrea was released at the end of the 2011–12 season.

 Mancini was estimated to have a personal wealth of £19 million in 2011.
 Mancini has joked about watching the soap opera Coronation Street to help improve his English.
 Mancini has maintained a tradition of wearing a scarf of his club's colours.

-On 6 November 2020, Mancini tested positive for COVID-19, while being asymptomatic, amid its pandemic in Italy; by 20 November, he recovered.